Club reference book

 BASIC SAILING CLASS

 This class teaches beginners how to sail.
-The class fee of $100 includes 6 lectures, 4 boat lessons, and the qualification test on the Flying Scot.
-There are typically two or three class sessions offered during the season.
-Classes are announced in the GEWA bulletin and are posted here.
+All club members in good standing are eligible for taking the class.
+The class fee of $110 includes 4 lectures, 4 boat lessons, and the qualification test on the Flying Scot.
+There are typically two class sessions offered during the season.
+Classes are announced in Dateline and are posted here.

 SATURDAY MORNING OPEN SAIL